Global bifurcation of solutions to elliptic systems with system and domain symmetries: Introduction

+We now turn to the variational and equivariant structure of the present problem.
+We assume that, for every $\lambda$, the potential $F(\cdot,\lambda)$ has a critical point.
+After a translation we take this critical point to be $0$, and hence \eqref{eq:sys-intr} has a branch of trivial constant solutions.
+The problem is variational: under our assumptions, weak solutions of \eqref{eq:sys-intr} are critical points of a $C^2$ functional $\Phi:\bH\times\bR\to\bR$ defined on a Hilbert space $\bH$, and $\nabla_u\Phi$ is a completely continuous perturbation of the identity.

+In the problem considered here there are two sources of symmetry.
+A compact Lie group acts on the value space $\bR^p$ through the symmetries of the potential, while another compact Lie group acts on the domain $M$.
+These symmetries are inherited by both $\bH$ and $\Phi$, and the induced action on the function space is a product action.
+We therefore work with the degree for equivariant gradient maps, whose values lie in the Euler ring of the acting product group.

+The critical point on the trivial branch is not assumed to be nondegenerate.
+Here nondegeneracy means that the Hessian $\nabla_u^2F(0,\lambda)$ is nonsingular.
+Instead, we assume nontriviality of the equivariant gradient degree of $\nabla_uF(\cdot,\lambda)$ near $0$.
+This includes the standard nondegenerate case and the case of nonzero Brouwer degree, but also allows situations in which the ordinary Brouwer degree vanishes while the equivariant degree remains nontrivial; see Remark~\ref{rem:B6}.

+As a first step in the bifurcation analysis, we identify the admissible parameter values, namely those at which bifurcation from the trivial branch may occur; see Lemma~\ref{lem:nec}.
+In the nondegenerate case this follows from the implicit function theorem, while in the degenerate case it is obtained from the equivariant structure of the linearized problem.
+This gives the candidate set of bifurcation parameters.

-Computationally, the Euler ring is, in general, difficult to handle, since its multiplicative structure is not fully known.
-For tori (abelian groups), however, the situation is much better: explicit multiplication rules are available, see \cite{GarRyb}.
-We therefore pass to maximal tori in the symmetry groups of the domain and of the system and carry out all computations in the Euler ring of their product (again a torus).
-The key tools are the tensor product of representations (Lemma~\ref{lem:external-tensor}) and its decomposition into torus representations (Lemma~\ref{lem:T-product-decomp}).
+To obtain bifurcation results, we introduce an equivariant bifurcation index defined by means of the degree for equivariant gradient maps.
+Nontriviality of this index implies global bifurcation; see Theorem~\ref{thm:bif-index-global}.
+The main point is to prove that the index is nonzero in the present setting.
+Its computation requires working in the Euler ring of the acting product group.
+This is, in general, difficult to handle, since the multiplicative structure of such an Euler ring is not fully known.
+For tori, however, the situation is much better: explicit multiplication rules are available, see \cite{GarRyb}.
+We therefore pass to maximal tori in the symmetry groups of the domain and of the system and carry out all computations in the Euler ring of their product, which is again a torus.
+This reduction is used to prove nontriviality of the bifurcation index.
+In general, it does not keep all the isotropy information of the original group action, but it gives the information needed for the global bifurcation argument.
+The key tools in the computation are the tensor product of representations (Lemma~\ref{lem:external-tensor}) and its decomposition into torus representations (Lemma~\ref{lem:T-product-decomp}).